8 USE IN SPECIFIC POPULATIONS

 The safety and effectiveness of infliximab products have been established in pediatric patients 6 to 17 years of age for induction and maintenance treatment of CD and UC. [see Dosage and Administration (2.2, 2.4) and Adverse Reactions (6.1)].
 However, the safety and effectiveness of infliximab products in pediatric patients <6 years of age with CD or UC have not been established.
 The safety and effectiveness of infliximab products in the treatment of pediatric patients with Ps and juvenile rheumatoid arthritis (JRA) have not been established.

 Pediatric Crohn's Disease

-Infliximab has been studied only in combination with conventional immunosuppressive therapy in pediatric Crohn's disease.
-The longer term (greater than 1 year) safety and effectiveness of infliximab products in pediatric Crohn's disease patients have not been established in clinical trials.
+Infliximab has been studied only in combination with conventional immunosuppressive therapy in pediatric CD.
+The longer term (greater than 1 year) safety and effectiveness of infliximab products in pediatric CD patients have not been established in clinical trials.

 Pediatric Ulcerative Colitis

-The longer term (greater than 1 year) safety and effectiveness of infliximab-products in pediatric ulcerative colitis patients have not been established in clinical trials.
+The longer term (greater than 1 year) safety and effectiveness of infliximab products in pediatric UC patients have not been established in clinical trials.